-Tricia Earl currently serves as the Unit Supervisor and Academic Advisor for the Women's Studies Program and responsible for maintaining, organizing and planning departmental projects and programming since 2008.
+Tricia Earl currently serves as the Program Manager and Academic Advisor for Texas Tech University Women's & Gender Studies and responsible for maintaining, organizing and planning departmental projects and programming since 2008.

 Prior to joining Texas Tech University she worked as the exhibition coordinator at the Buddy Holly Center with the City of Lubbock.
 Additionally, she has held academic teaching positions, education and curatorial occupations for the past ten years in Lubbock.

 Since 2005, she has been an active community organizer in both the Lubbock and University communities.
 She has been instrumental in escalating presentations, lectures, conferences, colloquiums, exhibitions, panel discussions and multiple film series.
 The primary objective to her coordinating, organizing and planning achievements has been to provide an open forum to enhance critical thinking, promoting social justice.